drewrey/c3p0/README.md

 ### ID

-This protocol standardizes finding an ID for a peice of data.
+`C3P0.ID` is a protocol to standardize finding an ID for a peice of data.

 There are two functions in this protocol: